pal772/Visit-Bristol/README.md

 - __Gallery Page__

-    - As a user, also wanted to see what else Bristol had to offer.
+    - As you click on the gallery page, it displays a few sites of Bristol.
-    - The last page is a image gallery of interting sites of Bristol.
+    - Each image has a has a title.

     <img src="assets/readme-images/imgallery.png" alt="Screenshot of one of image gallery" width="50%">